a-r-sanjaye/churn_prediction/README.md

 # Customer Churn Prediction Web Application

 ## Project Overview
-Customer churn refers to customers leaving a service or stopping their subscription.
-Retaining existing customers is more cost-effective than acquiring new ones, making churn prediction a critical business problem.
+Customer churn refers to customers leaving or discontinuing a service.
+Predicting churn in advance helps businesses take proactive steps to retain customers.

-This project is a **machine learning–based web application** that predicts whether a customer is likely to churn based on their demographic, service usage, and billing information.
-The application also uses **SHAP (Explainable AI)** to explain why the model made a particular prediction.
+This project is a **Machine Learning–based web application** that predicts whether a customer is likely to churn based on demographic, service usage, and billing information.
+The system also uses **SHAP (Explainable AI)** to explain why a particular prediction was made.

-The system is built using **Python, Machine Learning, Flask, and SHAP**, and uses the **IBM Telco Customer Churn Dataset**.
+The application is built using **Python, Machine Learning, Flask, and SHAP**, with a simple HTML/CSS frontend for user interaction.

 ## Problem Statement
-Businesses face significant losses due to customer churn.
-Traditional rule-based methods fail to capture complex patterns in customer behavior.
+Customer retention is a major challenge for subscription-based businesses.
+Traditional rule-based approaches are insufficient to capture complex customer behavior.

 This project aims to:
 - Predict customer churn accurately using machine learning
-- Provide transparency using explainable AI (SHAP)
+- Provide transparent and interpretable predictions using SHAP
-- Deploy the solution as a user-friendly web application
+- Deploy the solution as a real-world usable web application

-## Features
-- Machine Learning–based churn prediction
-- Web interface built using Flask and HTML/CSS
-- Uses IBM Telco Customer Churn dataset
-- SHAP explanations for model predictions
-- Scalable and modular project structure
-- Suitable for real-world business use cases

 ## Dataset
 **IBM Telco Customer Churn Dataset**

-- Source: IBM Analytics
+- Provided by IBM Analytics
-- Records: 7,000+ customers
-- Features include:
-  - Customer demographics
-  - Account information
-  - Services subscribed
-  - Billing and payment details
+- Contains customer demographic and service-related information
 - Target variable: `Churn` (Yes / No)
+- Includes features such as:
+  - Tenure
+  - Monthly charges
+  - Contract type
+  - Internet services
+  - Payment method

-## Technologies Used
+## Technology Stack
-- Python
+- Python – Core programming language
-- Machine Learning (Scikit-learn)
-- Flask (Web Framework)
+- Flask – Backend web framework
+- Scikit-learn – Machine learning algorithms
-- SHAP (Explainable AI)
+- SHAP – Explainable AI
-- Pandas & NumPy
+- Pandas & NumPy – Data preprocessing
-- HTML & CSS
+- HTML & CSS – Frontend user interface
-- Pickle (Model persistence)
+- Pickle – Model persistence

 ## Machine Learning Model
-- Model Type: Random Forest Classifier
+- Model used: Random Forest Classifier
 - Data preprocessing:
-  - Encoding categorical variables
+  - Categorical feature encoding
   - Feature scaling
-- Model evaluation:
+- Model evaluation metrics:
   - Accuracy
   - Precision
   - Recall
-  - F1-Score
+  - F1-score

-The trained model is saved and loaded using `pickle`.
+The trained model and preprocessing objects are saved and reused to ensure consistent predictions.

 ## Explainable AI with SHAP
-SHAP (SHapley Additive exPlanations) is used to explain individual predictions.
+SHAP (SHapley Additive exPlanations) is used to interpret model predictions.

-### Why SHAP?
+### Purpose of SHAP in this Project
-- Shows how each feature impacts the prediction
+- Explains how each feature contributes to churn prediction
-- Improves trust and transparency
+- Improves transparency and trust in the model
-- Helps businesses understand churn drivers
+- Helps businesses understand key churn drivers

-### Use in this Project
-- Explains why a customer is predicted to churn
-- Highlights top contributing features
-- Supports responsible and interpretable AI

 ## Application Workflow
-1. User enters customer details through the web interface.
+1. User enters customer details through the web interface
-2. Input data is validated and preprocessed.
+2. Input data is validated and preprocessed
-3. Categorical features are encoded and numerical features are scaled.
+3. Features are encoded and scaled using saved transformers
-4. The trained machine learning model predicts whether the customer will churn.
+4. Trained machine learning model predicts churn probability
-5. SHAP explains the prediction by highlighting important features.
+5. SHAP explains the prediction by highlighting feature impact
-6. The prediction result is displayed on the web application.
+6. Final prediction is displayed to the user

 ## Use Cases
-- Telecom companies to identify customers at risk of churn
+- Telecom companies predicting customer churn
-- Subscription-based businesses to improve customer retention
+- Subscription-based services improving retention strategies
-- Marketing teams to target high-risk customers
+- Customer success teams identifying high-risk customers
-- Data science learning and academic projects
+- Data science students learning ML deployment
-- Demonstration of explainable AI in real-world systems
+- Business analysts understanding churn behavior